coldshrine/study-notes/talks/how-to-make-a-sandwich.md

 Better: Your work has been sloppy recently
-Much better: **On this specific occasion** your work was substandard Great, actionable: If you did these things your work quality **would improve**
+Much better: **On this specific occasion** your work was substandard Great, actionable: If you did these things your work quality **would improve** Awesome, give ownership on that feedback relationship: If you did these things it would **make me happier**